Skip to main content

 What food goes well with a Mauresque?

-Mauresque pairs well with Olives, Seafood.
+Mauresque pairs well with Desserts, Chocolate, Coffee Desserts.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 How strong is a Mauresque?

 The Mauresque has an ABV of approximately 7.1%.
 That's approximately 0.76 US standard drinks.
-A standard serving contains 126 calories, 11.0g sugar, 13.0g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 126 kcal, 11.0g sugar, 13.0g carbs.
+Strength varies depending on the exact measures and ingredients used.

 When is a Mauresque typically served?